The Lunaire case study: a phone case

 The colour picker

 The LUNAIRE wordmark is a transparent window in the dye pattern, not ink on top.
 The case is clear where the letters sit, and the phone’s own finish shows through them.
-Pick a case size, a phone finish to preview behind the letters, and between two and eight swatches.
+Pick a case size, a phone finish to preview behind the letters, and two to four swatches.
 Generate new pattern reshuffles how the colours pool.
 The wordmark stays locked at the bottom, the same shape on every size.

 Pick at least two colours